 A warm Scottish welcome awaits you in Eyemouth.
 A traditional fishing town with plenty of things to see and do, Eyemouth has many visitor attractions, restaurants, cafes and shops.
 Gunsgreen House was built in the 1750s for infamous local smuggler John Nisbet from the proceeds of his lucrative trade, to this day, Gunsgreen is still a House of Secrets.
 Eyemouth Museum is based in the centre of the town and documents the fishing and social heritage of Eyemouth, brought to life in its exhibits and through stories from local people and the fishing disaster of 1881.
-World of Boats is a fascinating museum which really gives you an insight into how life would have been like at sea in the past.
 There are also some wonderful walks and great places to watch the spectacular sea life, or visiting St Abbs Heads nature reserve.

 For those who wish to spend time exploring further afield, the Scottish Borders and North Northumberland has a wealth of experiences on offer.
 The Scottish Borders is an unspoiled, hidden gem; an area rich in history and culture which offers many opportunities to explore unique and varied countryside.

 The following is a list of popular excursions that are available.